 Pickle Dawg

 Pickle wraps – or Iowa sushi as we like to call them – are a staple of every Iowa potluck ever.
 Here, they get the State Fair treatment; a whole dill pickle is wrapped in regular or spicy cream cheese, wrapped in ham or pastrami, and deep fried.
-This year, they introduce the new Dawghouse Reuben Sandwich, which we’ve sampled and can recommend with a full heart and full stomach.
+Plus, Dawghouse Concessions will be adding a second location this year on the southeast side of the Varied Industries Building.
+More room for Pickle Dawgs!

 State Fair Lemonade